muf148/Introductory-Quantum-Computing-Labs/README.md

 # Introductory-Quantum-Computing-Labs
-Jupyter Notebooks for introductory quantum computing course
+Jupyter Notebooks for an introductory quantum computing course using qiskit 2.x

 These files are part of the course on quantum computing.
 The video lectures are available on Youtube channel https://www.youtube.com/@quantuc8775.